 Mission Statement: The TWU School of Occupational Therapy entry-OTD is a theory-driven, occupation-based program designed to generate evidence-based practitioners who combine the critical characteristics of science with the art of reflective practice.
 Committed to experiential learning in classroom and community collaborations, Texas Woman’s fosters excellence and adaptive capacity in preparing competent and ethical practitioners, leaders, and advocates.

 The entry Doctor of Occupational Therapy program is a full-time educational commitment.
 Approximately 144 students are admitted annually and attend classes on the Denton, Dallas, or Houston campus.
 The curriculum is three years spread over four academic calendar years.
-Students begin in June and graduate 3 years later in May, following 36 months of academic preparation and fieldwork experience, inclusive of the capstone experience and project.
+Students begin in June and typically graduate 3 years later in May, following 36 months of academic preparation and fieldwork experience, inclusive of the capstone experience and project.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."